ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/env.md

 ```

 These optimizations should be rerun after each (re)deployment---we'll take care of that in a future article.

+**Next:** The next article covers a few ownership and permission settings needed to run a Laravel app.

 {{< deploy-laravel/navbar >}}